GabrielDjebbar/kafka-challenge/README.md

 ## How to scale (Throughput) :
 ### Step 1.Using Kafka Streams and its Stafeful States
  After some research I saw that Kafka Streams API (Faust in python) that allows you to do stateful operations across several consumers, like *counting*, on your streams by using Store States.
-So if I wanted some thing that could scale, by using more than one Consumer and naturally more than one partition on the source topic,  I would definitly need to use the already this API.
+So if I wanted some thing that could scale, by using more than one Consumer and naturally more than one partition on the source topic,  I would definitly need to use this API.

 ### Step 2.
 More consumers.
 Having an app that use Kafka Streams would naturally allow me to to launch multiple Consumers and speed up throughput (given the input topic is partionned accordingly).